f-droid/fdroid-website/_docs/FAQ_-_Client.md

 this a sensible way to decide whether something is useful to you or not?
 Perhaps you should just try it.

-### How do I send a Repo configuration using NFC?

-Starting in v0.59, the F-Droid client supports sending repo configurations via NFC.
-For this to work, both the sending and receiving device must have NFC and be running Android 4.0 or newer.

-1.  select **Repositories** in the menu on the main screen
-2.  click on the repo that you want to send
-3.  put the devices together until you get the NFC zoom prompt
-4.  touch the screen with the selected repo
-5.  click **OK** on the receiving device

-### How can I send the F-Droid app using NFC or Android Beam?
+### How can I send or setup the F-Droid app using NFC or Android Beam?

-Starting with v1.20, the F-Droid client does not support this feature anymore as the underlying code has been removed from the Android 14 SDK after being deprecated since Android 10.
+Starting with v1.20, the F-Droid client does not support these features anymore as the underlying code has been removed from the Android 14 SDK after being deprecated since Android 10.
 More info [here](https://www.xda-developers.com/android-beam-permanent-removal-android-14/).

 ### How can I send apps via Bluetooth or WiFi?